TIGERs-Mannheim/AutoReferee/README.md

 	```

 	This step can take some time if this is the first time that Maven is used on the machine as Maven will populate its local repository with all the dependencies it requires to perform the build steps.
-5. Run the `./run.sh` script to start the application
+5. Run the `./run.sh passive|active` script to start the application

 ### Possible issues:
 - If the build fails with the following error please verify that you have correctly set up Java 8.